 At the heart of this success is its deep market knowledge and core competency in the area of server-based networking.
-Utilizing its new Agilio server-based networking platform, Netronome is significantly expanding its market opportunity in 2016.
-Netronome's production quality hardware and software platforms are available directly to cloud data center and telecommunications service providers, as well as large enterprises adopting SDN and private/hybrid cloud practices.
+Utilizing its new Agilio server-based networking platform, Netronome is significantly expanding its market opportunity in 2017.
+Netronome's production-quality hardware and software platforms are available directly to cloud data center and telecommunications service providers, as well as to large enterprises adopting SDN and private/hybrid cloud practices.
 Netronome products are also available through partners such as OEMs, ODMs, system integrators and value added reseller (VAR) channels.

 Chief Executive Officer and Founder

 Perry has over 30 years of experience in the finance and high-tech industries.
-Before coming to Netronome, Perry served as CFO of Zilog, a fabless semiconductor company, where he drove significant revenue growth prior to its acquisition by Ixys Inc. Prior to that, Perry was CFO of Ramp Networks, a developer of networking systems that he led through an IPO and successful acquisition by Nokia.
+Prior to Netronome, Perry served as CFO of Zilog, where he drove significant revenue growth prior to its acquisition by Ixys Inc. Prior to that, Perry was CFO of Ramp Networks where he led an IPO and successful acquisition by Nokia.
 Perry holds a Bachelor of Science degree in Accounting, Business Law and Computer Science from Deakin University in Geelong, Australia, and was admitted to the Institute of Chartered Accountants in Australia.

 Chief Operating Officer

-Jim has over 30 years of senior management experience in the networking and communications industries and leads engineering operations at Netronome.
-Prior to Netronome, Jim was General Manager of both the Network Processor Division and the Communication Infrastructure Group's Technology Office at Intel.
+Jim has over 30 years of senior management experience in the networking and communications industries.
+Prior to Netronome, Jim was GM of both the Network Processor Division and the Communication Infrastructure Group's Technology Office at Intel.
 Prior to Intel, Jim was at Basis Communications, where he was a key member of the executive team that negotiated its highly successful acquisition by Intel.
 Jim has Bachelors and Masters Degrees in Electronic Engineering from The Queens University, Belfast.

 Chief Strategy and Marketing Officer

 Sujal leads the company’s product strategy and marketing initiatives.
 He specializes in products related to high performance and scalable data center networking, where he has led many seminal initiatives.
-Before coming to Netronome, he was at Broadcom where he helped drive the growth of white box and open networking-based switches.
-Prior to that, he was at Mellanox where he helped establish the value of low-latency networking in data center applications.
+Before Netronome, he was at Broadcom, where he drove the growth of white box and open networking-based switches.
+Prior to that, he was at Mellanox, where he helped establish the value of low-latency networking in data center applications.
 Sujal holds an MBA from Santa Clara University, and a B.S. in Electronics Engineering from BITS, Pilani, India.

 Robert Sansom is the founder of the Cambridge Angels, a group of seasoned technology and biotechnology entrepreneurs who invest in and mentor technology start-ups.
 Prior to becoming an angel investor, he co-founded FORE Systems, a leading developer of high-speed data networks.
 FORE was founded in 1990, went public on NASDAQ in 1994, grew to more than 2,000 employees and was sold to Marconi in 1999.
 He has a Ph.D. in Computer Science from Carnegie Mellon University in Pittsburgh, USA and an M.A. in Computer Science from the University of Cambridge.